federicohyo/mn256r1_ncs/README.md

 Specific software libraries to control neuromorphic VLSI multi neuron chip developed at the Neuromorphic Cognitive System group, UZH ETHZ Zurich.

-1) This software meant to be used with the latest MN256R1 VLSI multi-neuron chip and it requires pyNCS software package. pyNCS is available at [ https://github.com/inincs/pyNCS ] and documented here [ https://github.com/inincs/pyNCS/wiki ]
+1) This software meant to be used with the latest MN256R1 VLSI multi-neuron chip and it requires pyNCS software package. pyNCS is available at [ https://github.com/inincs/pyNCS ] and documented here [ https://github.com/inincs/pyNCS/wiki ] However, a copy of it can be found in this repo under pyNCS folder, install this versio if you have problems with the one in github.

 INSTALLATION
 ============